Understanding Consent and Opt-Ins/Opt-Outs for SMS Services

 Include a link to your company’s terms of service and privacy policy to ensure complete transparency with your SMS message subscribers.
 Ensure that your privacy policy mentions that personal information will not be sold. |

 “By subscribing for text updates, you agree to our Privacy Policy and Terms of Service.”
-“ABC Company maintains strict privacy policies, ensuring that personal information of our users and members is not sold, rented, released, or traded to others without prior consent or a legal obligation." |
+“ABC Company maintains strict privacy policies, ensuring that personal information of our users and members is not sold, rented, released, or traded to other parties." |

 Customer Help Information | Include your customer support team's information to your opt-in language to make it easy for your subscriber to find help and support. | “Text HELP to speak with ABC Company's support team.” |